anuragdvd/SortingPerformance/README.md

 - Number of comparisons (for comparison-based sorting algorithms only).
 - Number of read and write operations.

-We will comparing the given sorting algorithm-
+We will comparing the given sorting algorithm -

--Bubble Sort
+- Bubble Sort
--Merge Sort
+- Merge Sort
--Selection Sort
+- Selection Sort
--Insertion Sort
+- Insertion Sort
--Quick Sort
+- Quick Sort
--Counting Sort
+- Counting Sort